jtklier/hunters_sandbox/README.md

 * Run the Rails app
 > rails s

-* Go to Pivotal tracker to see the user stories to complete https://www.pivotaltracker.com/n/projects/2065691
+* Go to Pivotal tracker to see the user stories to complete: https://www.pivotaltracker.com/n/projects/2065691

 You won't be able to edit them or press "start", but you need to complete all stories.